inspec/inspec/docs-chef-io/content/inspec/resources/group.md

 Use the `group` Chef InSpec audit resource to test a single group on the system.

-Following system group is used in the `group` resource:
+The `group` resource uses the following system groups:

-- in **Non-Windows** system, resource only works with a group listed in file `/etc/group` and not a local group of the system.
+- On **non-Windows** systems the group resource tests a local group defined in the`/etc/group` file.

-- in **Windows** system, resource only works with a local group of the system.
+- On **Windows** systems the group resource tests a local group defined by Local Users and Groups.

 ## Availability